khakhalin/notes/keywords/python.md

 ```
 # With

-Sometimes can be seen as an alternative to `try - except - finally`.
-Relies on the fact that many objects are shipped with methods `__enter__` and `__exit__`: one to create an object, set it up, and return the instance; the other one to gracefully clean up after the sensitive operation is performed. `__exit__` typically (or always?) doesn't delete the object, so the object can be referenced after the "with construction" is over.
-Even if the "with" part itself is empty, by that time three methods would have been executed: init, enter, and exit, in this order.
+Is typically used with contexts and sessions.
+The approach relies on the fact that the corresponding object has methods `__enter__` and `__exit__`: one to set it up and return the instance; the other one to gracefully clean up aftewarderds. `__exit__` doesn't delete the object, so the object can be referenced after the `with` is over.
+Even an empty `with` part would execute three methods on an object: `init`, `enter`, and `exit`, in this order.

-In practice, I most often see it used with files, and deep learning objects (TF and Pytorch).

 Typical use case:
 ```python
 with Thing() as t:
     t.do_something()
 ```
+A more rare use is one without `as` statement, but it's ok for context objects.
+In this case `with` still runs `enter` on the context object, so you can make it `active`.
+Then if you operations inside the `with` block reach out for the context object in some way, they will "find it" in this active state.
+But it won't happen automatically, by magic: you need to write the `enter` and `exit` methods properly, and then the content of the block should be actively context-dependent, to benefit from this syntax.

+Sometimes can also be seen as an alternative to `try - except - finally`.

 **Refs:**
 * 2006 intro: https://effbot.org/zone/python-with-statement.htm